gentrace/gentrace-python/README.md

 - **`eval`** – Decorator that defines a single evaluation (test case) to run inside an experiment.
 - **`eval_dataset`** – Helper that runs an interaction against every test-case in a dataset.

-All of these utilities rely on OpenTelemetry to capture spans – make sure you have an OTel SDK running (see [OpenTelemetry Integration](#opentelemetry-integration)).
+All of these utilities rely on OpenTelemetry to capture and export spans, which represent units of work or operations within your application.
+These spans are then sent to Gentrace for visualization and analysis.
+Make sure you have an OTel SDK running (see [OpenTelemetry Integration](#opentelemetry-integration)).

 ## Basic Usage